Troy Parrott

-Troy Daniel Parrott (born 4 February 2002) is an Irish professional footballer who plays as a forward for EFL Championship club Preston North End, on loan from Premier League club Tottenham Hotspur and the Republic of Ireland national team.
+Troy Daniel Parrott (born 4 February 2002) is an Irish professional footballer who plays as a forward for Eredivisie club AZ and the Republic of Ireland national team.

 Club career

 Tottenham Hotspur

 From Dublin, Parrott started his youth career with Belvedere.
 In July 2017, Parrott joined Tottenham Hotspur for an undisclosed fee.
 On 4 February 2019, on his 17th birthday, Parrott signed his first professional contract with Tottenham.
 He made his first-team debut for Tottenham in the 3–2 International Champions Cup friendly win over Juventus on 21 July 2019.
-On 24 September 2019, aged 17 years, seven months and 20 days old, Parrott made his professional debut for Tottenham in their third round loss in the EFL Cup against Colchester United.
-On 7 December 2019, aged 17 years, 10 months and three days old, Parrott made his Premier League debut under manager José Mourinho, in a 5–0 win against Burnley.
-On 8 February 2020, Parrott signed a new three-and-a-half year contract with Spurs until the summer of 2023.
+On 24 September 2019, Parrott made his professional debut for Tottenham in their third round loss in the EFL Cup against Colchester United.
+On 7 December 2019, Parrott made his Premier League debut under manager José Mourinho, in a 5–0 win against Burnley.
+On 8 February 2020, Parrott signed a new three-and-a-half-year contract with Spurs until the summer of 2023, with an option to extend for an extra year.

-Loan to Millwall
+Loan spells

 On 1 August 2020, Parrott joined Championship side Millwall on a season-long loan.
 After missing the start of the season due to suffering a quad injury during pre-season, he made his debut for Millwall in a 0–2 EFL Cup defeat to Burnley on 23 September, a match in which he also suffered an ankle injury which ruled him out of action for over 8 weeks.
 He made his first appearance following his return from injury in a 1–1 draw with Cardiff City on 21 November.
 Parrott made 14 appearances in all competitions for Millwall before being recalled from his loan in January.

-Loan to Ipswich Town

 On 1 February 2021, Parrott joined League One club Ipswich Town for the remainder of the season. making his debut five days later in a 2–0 victory over Blackpool.
 He scored his first senior goal in a 1–0 home win over Plymouth Argyle at Portman Road on 13 March 2021.
 Parrott made 18 appearances during his loan spell with Ipswich, scoring twice.

-Loan to Milton Keynes Dons

 On 29 July 2021, Parrott joined EFL League One club Milton Keynes Dons on loan for the 2021–22 season.
 He made his league debut for the club on 7 August 2021 in a 3–3 draw away to Bolton Wanderers.
 He scored his first goal the following week at home against Sunderland though MK Dons lost 2–1.
 On 8 March 2022, Parrott scored twice in a 3–1 home win over Cheltenham Town.
-He went on to make 47 appearances for MK Dons, scoring 10 goals and providing seven assists as the club secured a third-placed play-off finish.
+He went on to make 47 appearances for the club, scoring ten goals and providing seven assists as Milton Keynes Dons secured a third-placed play-off finish.